 - How can task automation be designed to maximise operator and system efficiency/safety?

 - How do individuals remember to perform delayed intentions when multi-tasking (prospective memory), and how can the negative impact of task interruptions be minimised?

 - What are the mechanisms by which individuals develop understanding the current state of their tasks and anticipate the future (situation awareness), and to what extent can this be trained?

-The HUFAC Laboratory has received more than $6.2 million dollars in funding from bodies such as:
+The HUFAC Laboratory has received a significant amount of funding from bodies such as: